 Wade Through the Water Village of Zhouzhuang

-Ready to escape Shanghai for the day?
-Speak to the friendly staff at Radisson Blu Shanghai New World to organise your tour of the city’s surrounds.
-When you return, the tranquil comfort of your room or suite will be ready to soothe your senses, providing the perfect retreat after a day of adventure.
+Want to escape Shanghai for the day?
+Speak to the friendly staff at Radisson Blu Shanghai New World to organize your tour of the city’s surroundings.
+When you return, the tranquil comfort of your room or suite will be ready to soothe your senses, providing the perfect retreat after a day of adventure!